-For 85 years the development of Bodnant Garden was a family affair, a partnership between the McLarens and their head gardeners the Puddles.
+For 85 years the development of Bodnant Garden was a family affair, a partnership between the McLarens and their head gardeners, the Puddles.

 When Frederick Puddle arrived at Bodnant as head gardener in 1920 it was the start of a dynamic new chapter for the garden.
-A talented horticulturalist, he shared a passion for plants with the 2nd Lord Aberconway, who was an active sponsor of global botanical expeditions.
+A talented horticulturalist, he shared his passion for plants with the 2nd Lord Aberconway, who was an active sponsor of global botanical expeditions.

 From 1947 Frederick's son Charles followed in his footsteps to become head gardener and was also awarded the RHS Victoria Medal of Honour for his horticultural achievements.
 Charles Puddle was at the helm when Bodnant Garden was given into the care of the National Trust in 1949.

 Charles and his son Martin, who went on to be head gardener from 1982, steered Bodnant through this new era, during which time it became one of Britain's most famous gardens.
-The long family link was broken when Martin died in 2005.
-The Puddle Garden close to our Visitor Centre was created in 2011 in tribute to these three men and is filled with the plants which they loved.
+The long family link was only broken when Martin died in 2005.
+The Puddle Garden close to our Visitor Welcome Centre was created in 2011 in tribute to these three men and is filled with the plants which they loved.